Understanding Casting Defects: When Is a Casting Returnable?

 Determining when a part is returnable is an important aspect of the product development process.
 Customers and casting facilities need to agree in advance on acceptable levels of defects.
 For example, any porosity percentage greater than the agreed-upon level will be returnable, but anything less will pass.

 Specific characteristics of a part sometimes have different requirements.
 For example, gas porosity is often invisible until the surface is machined away, revealing negative defects inside the casting.
 The customer's design might require very low levels of porosity in the specific area that will be machined, in order to ensure a smooth surface after machining.
-At Eagle Precision, 99.9% of returns are due to defects discovered through machining.

 Other defects might seem to be returnable, but upon closer inspection are not.
 Small inclusions or shrinkage may produce aesthetic blemishes that customers' quality control will flag during inspection.
 However, it benefits both the customer and the foundry to come to an agreement that accommodates a certain level of variability in non-critical surfaces.
 The cost to completely eliminate aesthetic defects may be too high for the part to be profitable, either for the foundry or the end customer.